 Engineering education with a focus on technology enhancing pedagogues; Globalization in the classroom and international educational experiences; Sustainable energy and clean water technologies.

 Dr. Courtney Pfluger received her Bachelor’s degree in Chemical Engineering from Northeastern University in 2004.
 She then went to work in the Biotechnology Industry, where she worked on Protein Purification at Sanofi and on process development of recombinant proteins from mammalian cell cultures at Ipsen-Biomeasure.
 In 2006, Dr. Pfluger pursued a PhD in Chemical Engineering at Northeastern University focused on polymer thin films to create biomimetic scaffolds of small intestine.
 Completing her PhD in 2011, she began as an Assistant Teaching Professor in First-year Engineering Program at Northeastern where she redesigned the curriculum and developed courses with sustainability and clean water themes.
 In 2017, she moved to Chemical Engineering Department where she has taught core courses and redesigned the Capstone design course.
 She has also developed and ran 8 Faculty-led Dialogue of Civilization programs to Brazil focused on Sustainable Energy.
-She has won several teaching awards including Residential Life Faculty Member of the Year Award, Chemical Engineering Sioui Award for Excellence in Teaching, and College of Engineering Essigmann Outstanding Teaching Award.
+She has won several teaching awards including Residential Life Faculty Member of the Year Award, Chemical Engineering Sioui Award for Excellence in Teaching, COE Essigmann Outstanding Teaching Award, COE Fostering Innovation in Education Award, and the Northeastern Global Educator Award.

 - B.S.
 (Chemical Engineering) Northeastern University, 2004